mit-enclaves/argos-monitor/docs/hotos/design_v2.md

 In other words, a revocation capability allows to undo a split.
 Revocation capabilities cannot be split.

-If it helps the reader, a sequence of split applied to resource capability creates a tree whose nodes are revocation capabilities and leaves are resource ones.
+If it helps the reader, a sequence of splits applied to resource capability creates a tree whose nodes are revocation capabilities and leaves are resource ones.
 A split replaces a leaf with a revocation node whose children are two new resource capabilities.
 A merge on a revocation node deletes its subtree and replaces the node with the original capability whose split created it.